Recognizing mainboard components of Desktop – Part 1

 Parallel port

-– Parallel port is a port commonly used to connect printers to old computers.
+– The parallel port is a port that is often used to connect printers to older computers.

 – Specifications: